KevinDoughty/hyperact/README.md

 # Hyperact

-Any resemblance to an animation library is purely coincidental.
 This is a work in progress, still poorly defined in many areas.
 Documentation does not mean implementation.
 Beware changes like renaming, with semver violations, for just a little while longer.